 See if competitors have encroached on your top keywords, produced new and similar content, earned more backlinks or increased their Moz domain authority score.
 A competitor audit helps you uncover opportunities for improvement.

 6. Monitor Linking Domains

 The number and quality of websites that link to yours matters.
-Each incoming link is a vote of authority for your website.
+And while link building can be a tedious process, each incoming link is a vote of authority for your website.

-Document the number and quantity of backlinks to your website and your competitors’, and continually aim to increase these.
+Document the number and quantity of backlinking domains to your website (and your competitors’), and continually aim to increase these.